Covent Garden, Soho, Fitzrovia

 The long tradition of live theatre and performance is as strong today as ever, from big production musicals to corny cabaret acts… Wander down Shaftesbury Avenue at night to see the glittering lights of Theatre-Land or head off to Leicester Square for the cinemas.
 This is also the heart of London’s live music and clubbing scene.
 Jazz was introduced to the UK via the clubs of Soho and famous ones such as Ronnie Scott’s are still going strong.
 That well-known side road to Charing Cross Road, Denmark Street, is home to music shops.
-Known as London’s Tin Pan Alley, it has housed publishers, shops, venues and studios for budding songwriters and musicians since the 1920’s.
-All bands and solo artists worth their salt recorded, played or bought their instruments on Denmark Street.
-Check out the fabulous displays of guitars in the shop windows…
+Known as London’s Tin Pan Alley, it has housed publishers, shops, clubs, venues and studios for budding songwriters and musicians since the 1920’s.
+All bands and solo artists worth their salt such as Bowie, Elton John, The Stones and The Kinks recorded, played or bought their instruments here and famous music magazines and periodicals also called this grubby and iconic little street home.
+Check out the fabulous displays of guitars in the shop windows.

 In the 20th century, Soho became the centre of bohemian London, with its writers, artists and poets frequenting the many dark and cigarette-smoke filled pubs and clubs.
 Beatnik culture had its beginnings here, and Carnaby Street was at the centre of the swinging 60’s.
 This somewhat rebellious, intellectual, vibe still thrives.
 Charing Cross Road was known for it’s bookshops, especially antiquarian, rare and second hand.
-There are not nearly as many to be found now as there were in it’s heyday, but Foyles and Blackwell’s are open for business, and you can still find some second hand and specialist shops dotted around.
-The wonderful 84 Charing Cross Road by Helene Hanff pays tribute to a bookshop that once stood there.
-There is a plaque that marks the spot today.
+The famous book 84 Charing Cross Road is worth mentioning here; tourists still look for the site and the plaque that marks the spot where this old second hand bookshop stood.
+Expect fewer bookshops than existed here before, but Foyle’s is going strong, having enjoyed a complete overhaul in recent years.
+You can still find some good and interesting second hand and specialist book shops dotted around.

 The origin of the name Soho is still debated today.
 The generally accepted one is that Soho is an old English hunting cry, much like Tally-ho!
-King Henry VIII and other monarchs and royals of note loved to hunt in the fields and woodlands around this part of London in their day.
+King Henry VIII and other monarchs and royals of note loved to hunt in the fields and woodlands around this part of London.
 At any rate, the name suits the area perfectly.

 Fitzrovia is a special and very attractive central London neighbourhood near the West End, in the boroughs of Camden and The City.
 It is situated between Marylebone and Bloomsbury with Soho to the north, so it benefits greatly from all of these wonderful nearby areas, whilst retaining it’s own charm and character.
 This historically bohemian area was once home to such writers as Virginia Woolf, and George Bernard Shaw.